 This procedure aims to cut the ligament between the spinous processes of the affected vertebrae, removing the source of pain and re-establishing mobility.
 [9]

-Following ISLD, your horse will be on stall rest and a rehabilitation protocol as direct by your veterinarian.
+Following ISLD, your horse will be on stall rest and a rehabilitation protocol as directed by your veterinarian.

 This surgery comes with minimal complications and a high long-term success rate (90%).
 However, it does have its limitations.
 [9] Horses with greater than five lesions or extremely close spinous processes are not good candidates for ISLD.